-Sami West is a reporter for KUOW, where she covers education across the Puget Sound region.
-She’s been on the education beat for over four years, reporting extensively on the countless ways Covid has impacted K-12 schools.
-Sami’s reporting has also focused on child care deserts and workforce issues, the role early childhood education can play in improving literacy, and the challenges students, families, and educators face to provide special education services.
+Sami West is a reporter covering schools across the Puget Sound region and Washington state.
+She’s been on the education beat for over five years and has reported extensively on the countless ways Covid has impacted schools, students, and families.
+Her coverage has also focused on school finances, child care deserts, the importance of early childhood education and the growing youth mental health crisis.

-A native Minnesotan and seven-year Wisconsinite, Sami is passionate about tater tot hotdish (not casserole), lakeside sunsets, cheese, and the Green Bay Packers.
-When she’s not attending school board meetings or chasing other education news, Sami enjoys hitting the trails and exploring local breweries with her husband and dog.
+When she’s not attending school board meetings or chasing other education news, Sami enjoys exploring the beautiful trails and abundant breweries of the Pacific Northwest with her husband and dog.

 Languages Spoken: English

 Professional Affiliations: Education Writers Association